puresight/puresight.github.io/contact.md

 description: "This page has personal information about Monty Dickerson."
 ---

-As an experienced software engineer, and communications technologist, I have eyes that see through the complexity to the bones of problems, to the patterns & relationships of opportunities.
+Monty is an experienced software engineer and communications technologist, with eyes to see through the complexity to the bones of problems, unveiling the patterns & relationships of opportunities.

-I thrive in challenges that demand fresh perspective, require new insight, and insist on learning to overcome.
+I thrive in challenges that require fresh perspective, demand new insight, and insist on learning to overcome.
-I have an innate strength to remain confident, stay true to purpose, and drive to get results.
+I possess innate strength to remain confident, stay true to purpose, and drive to results.
-I gain satisfaction by seeing hopes through.
+I gain satisfaction through seeing aspirations become real.

-Please send me a note?
+Send me a note?
 I would love to hear from you.

 * vCard: [{{ site.author.name }}]({{ site.baseurl }}contact.vcf)